isaack2808/ERC-721MintingCollectibles/README.md

 This has been used for Artiststradingcard.com to mint collectible images and information of art onto the blockchain.

-Can be used to reference documentation as long as their is an api involved.
+Can be used to reference documentation such as deeds to a house, etc. or anything of fixed value as long as their is an api involved.

+Ownership is recorded onto the blockchain and transferable.

 Instructions: